isaacg1/isaacg1.github.io/project-ideas.md

 **Future steps:** Have these graphs been studied already, likely under a different name?
 Can we give a closed-form characterization of this family of graphs?
 Are they closed under any operations, such as taking minors?

+**Update:** Elimination ordering seems better for summation-form relative arrivals/relative completions.
+Instead, for product-form you need something slightly stronger: A sequence of cuts such that on each side of the cut, there's exactly one vertex with transitions across the cut.